Key Takeaways

 Choose the right coverage types for your business

-Many venues require proof of liability insurance with liquor liability if you're working bars or nightclubs.
-Add commercial auto coverage if you transport equipment in a dedicated vehicle, and consider professional liability if you provide production services beyond just spinning tracks.
+Many venues require proof of liability insurance, including liquor liability if you work with bars or nightclubs.
+Add commercial auto coverage if you transport equipment in a dedicated vehicle.
+Consider professional liability if you provide production services beyond DJing.

 2. 2